Commerce International Exchange Programme

 International Exchange Fair and Information Seminars

 Information seminars for students interested in going on exchange in the following year are held throughout Semester One.
-Check the UC Study Abroad and Exchange webpage for the seminar schedule and application deadlines.
+Check the seminar dates and the UC Study Abroad webpage for application forms and deadlines.

 Commerce International Exchange Programme Seminar